“800 Year-Old Torah of Rhodes”

 It was speculated that its geographic origin was from Spain from before the Spanish Inquisition.
 Therefore, during 2003 and 2004, a study was conducted by the Rhodes Jewish Historical Foundation focusing on the peculiarities of its ancient Judaic religious writing styles.

-Featured in the Rhodesli Jewish Calendar (September 2010).This incredible Torah was viewed and analyzed by several rabbis and sofers (scribes of religious writings).
+Featured in the Rhodesli Jewish Calendar (September 2010), this incredible Torah was viewed and analyzed by several rabbis and sofers (scribes of religious writings).
 Based upon several factors, it was concluded that this Torah was from the Sephardic Jews at the time of Maimonides.

 An investigative study conducted under the aegis of the Rhodes Jewish Historical Foundation has concluded that the renowned “800 year-old Sefer Torah” from the Island of Rhodes was originally from and used by the Sephardic Jews of the Iberian Peninsula.